sguox002/leetcode/leetcode-all.md

 ## sliding window

 sliding window sometimes is tricky, especially when combined with other stuff, such as priority_queue, dp.

+<<-159	Longest Substring with At Most Two Distinct Characters    		49.8%	Medium
+using hashmap+sliding window.
+->>

 <<-209	Minimum Size Subarray Sum    		38.9%	Medium
 find the min length subarray sum >=target.